Cedric Thornberry: Background

 Thornberry was born in Belfast, the son of Laylee Thornberry, a primary school headteacher and his wife Lila, where he attended Finaghy Primary School and Methodist College.
 He studied law at St Catharine's College, Cambridge, and graduated first with a BA and then with an LLB (now the LLM) and became a barrister in 1959.
 Thornberry taught at Cambridge University from 1958, and at the London School of Economics from 1960.
 He was a foreign correspondent for The Guardian in Greece and was a practising human rights lawyer.
 He was one of the founders of the Northern Ireland Civil Rights Association in 1968.
 In the 1970s, he represented many applicants at the European Court of Human Rights.

-He was the father of Shadow Attorney General for England and Wales, Emily Thornberry who has described how he abandoned his family and left them in poverty.
+He was the father of Labour MP Emily Thornberry who has described how he abandoned his family and left them in poverty.
 He divorced her mother, Sallie (née Bone), circa 1967–68 and was married and divorced three more times, having three more children.

 He stood for the Labour Party in Guildford in 1966.